alhewitt/alhewitt.github.io/_posts/2022-08-28-machine-learning.md

   - **Trend**: A long-term change in the mean of a series.
 When adding as a column, the shape of the trend (once known) can be used to fit more than just straight lines.
 For example, if it is a quadratic, you can square the time dummy.
   - **Moving average**: A way to smooth out data points so that trends can be seen.
 It is done by taking a mean in a window around each data point.
   - **Deterministic process**: A process which can be completely determined (not random).
+  - **Splines**: An alternative to polynomials for fitting trends.
+Not very good for forcasting but can help show patterns and isolate them (detrending).
+  - **Detrending**: Removing trends from data to keep it around 0.
+  - **Seasonality**: When a time series changes in a periodic fashion.
+  - **Indicators**: A feature for modelling seasonality where seasons are plotted on top of each other to identify the trend within the season.
+This is done by one-hotting (and dropping one).
+Useful for situations with fewer data points per season.
+  - **Fourier features**: Fourier analysis in mathematics is a way of breaking down functions depending on space or time into functions depending on frequency by representing it as a sum of various sinusiodal waves.
+In ML it is useful for situations with lots of data points per season where one-hotting indicators would be impractical.